snowdrop/helm/README.md

     repository: http://snowdrop.github.io/helm
 ```

-Now, download the dependencies using:
+When done, execute this command to download the dependency:
 ```console
 $ helm dependency update
 ```